crramirez/My-Resume/README.md

-17+ years of professional experience in many technical fields dealing with the most challenging tasks.
-I am passionate problem solver and very good with performance bottlenecks.
+17+ years of professional experience in many technical fields dealing with the most **challenging tasks**.
+I am passionate **problem-solver** and very good with **performance bottlenecks**.

 ## WORK EXPERIENCE

-### Smartmatic Panama S.A., Senior Developer Team Lead, Oct 2012 – Present
+### Senior Developer Team Lead, Smartmatic Panama S.A., Oct 2012 – Present
-*Has provided election technology and services to six of the eight countries pioneering in election automation.*
+*Smartmatic is a multinational company that specializes in technology solutions for governments, producing electronic voting systems, smart cities solutions (including public safety and public transportation), and identity management systems for civil registration, as well as authentication for government applications.
-* Made the integration of our system’s user authentication based on Java EE (without Spring Security) with an external system which manage the authentication, (like OAuth).
+* Single-handed made the integration of the company’s user authentication system based on Java EE with the main governmental authentication system (similar to OAuth), delivering a reliable solution.
-* Developed a form recognition in OpenCV and Java to extract votes from scanned vote tallies which allowed more than 400 operators transcribe thousands of votes from about 80K tallies.
-Cutting the project costs in more than $20K.
+* Success case cutting more than $20K in project costs by developing a form recognition in OpenCV and Java to extract votes from scanned vote tallies which allowed more than 400 operators transcribe thousands of votes from about 80K tallies.
-* Elaborated, found the budget and implemented a fixed annual training plan for all team members.
-With a budget of $5K per year I was able to manage the training and certifications of 30 team members in front-end, backend, database, security, etc. Increasing their productivity in at least 20%.
+* Created a web application in Spring Boot to manage cloud stacks using terraform scripts, reducing by more than a half the time to deploy a test environment.
-* Created a web application in Spring Boot to manage cloud stacks using terraform scripts reducing by more than a half the time to deploy a test environment.
+* Managed the installation of a private cloud using OpenStack with the already own resources maximizing its shared use saving the company more than $5K per month in cloud services.
-* Managed the installation of a private cloud using Open Stack with the already own resources maximizing its shared use saving the company more than $5K per month in cloud services.
+* Led a team of 7 in developing the adaptation of our voter authentication system to the Armenian Government law and business rules, used to configure more than 2K voter authentication machines and to classify the biometric data from about 5M voters.
-* Managed team of 7 in developing the adaptation of our voter authentication system to the Armenian Government law and business rules.
-The system was used to configure more than 2K voter authentication machines and to receive and classify the biometric data from about 5M voters.
+* Created and optimized the Pentaho Kettle’s template for importing, in ≤1 hour, the biographic and biometric data of 5M voters from a remote PostgreSQL database to Oracle, allowing voter authentication machines to be programmed and distributed in less than 5 days.
-* Created and optimized the Pentaho Kettle’s template for importing the biographic and biometric data of about 5M voters from a remote PostgreSQL database to our Oracle one.
-The data was imported in less than one hour, due to the voter authentication machines had to be programmed and distributed in less than 5 days.
+* Led team of 5 in implementing and stress testing a mission critical web service in Java EE with JMS, receiving, storing and routing 270K transmission packages from voting machines in no more than 60 minutes.
-* Led team of 5 in implementing and stress testing a mission critical web service in Java EE with JMS.
-It had to receive, store and route 270K transmission packages from voting machines in less than one hour.
+* In charge of elaborating, finding budget and implementing a fixed annual training plan for all team members, managing training and certification for 30 team members in front-end, backend, database, security, among others, increasing their productivity in at least 20%.
-* Managed team of 12 in upgrading our Election Management System for the new voting machines including the develop of the new Ballot Designer.
-It was used to design and generate 1.7K different ballot faces and serialize 80M of ballots in PDF for 55M registered voters and 92K voting machines.
+* Restructured a team of 9 to be the first one in company to fully implement Scrum achieving 50% more productivity, 90% releases on time and more than 30% less defects found.
-* Automated the installation of our Election Management System inside a Docker container and I set a before and an after in how the application is deployed.
-It reduced up to an 80% setup time and reduced at least 30% of people needed to do the deployment on customer’s data center.
+* Managed a team of 12 in upgrading the Election Management System for the new voting machines including the development of the new Ballot Design, used to generate 1.7K different ballot faces and serialize 80M of ballots in PDF for 55M registered voters and 92K voting machines.
-* Led the installation and use of a continuous integration platform (Jenkins), the migration of our build system from Ant to Maven, and installation of Sonar as code review platform.
-It improved a lot the daily releases to QA, the automated testing and code review.
+* Automated the installation of the Election Management System inside a Docker container, reducing up to 80% the setup time and lowering in at least 30% the people needed to do the deployment on customer’s data center.
-* Restructured team of 9 to be the first one in company to fully implement Scrum achieving 50% more productivity, 90% releases on time and more than 30% less defects found.
+* Led the installation and use of a Continuous Integration platform (Jenkins), the migration of our build system from Ant to Maven, and installation of Sonar as code review platform, improving a lot the daily releases to QA, the automated testing and code review.
-* Skills Utilized: OpenCV, Java EE / JAX-RS / JPA, JBoss AS / Wildfly, Hibernate, Spring Data / MVC, Liquibase, AngularJS, Maven, Git, Jenkins, Oracle Database, PostgreSQL, Docker, Linux, Virtualization, Cloud computing, Terraform, Kettle
+**Tech Stack**: OpenCV, Java EE / JAX-RS / JPA, JBoss AS / Wildfly, Hibernate, Spring Data / MVC, Liquibase, AngularJS, Maven, Git, Jenkins, Oracle Database, PostgreSQL, Docker, Linux, Virtualization, Cloud computing, Terraform, Kettle

 ### Smartmatic Labs C.A., Product Architect, Mar 2010 - Oct 2012
 * Made scriptable all the pipeline of building a custom operating system for our standalone solutions, using FAI (Fully Automated Installation).
 It avoided the rework and made a completely auditable the OS image, reducing a lot the costs for solution certification.